 If you are simply looking at nutrient export, they both are effective.
 But they are two different pieces of equipment.

 Algae scrubbers use algae to remove ammonia, ammonium, nitrite, nitrate, and phosphate from the water.

 Protein skimmers will not remove these items.
 They will remove organic waste before it has a chance to break down in the tank water.

-Algae scrubbers are also effective in feeding the tank and provide oxegyn to its inhabitants.
+Algae scrubbers are also effective in feeding the tank and providing oxygen to its inhabitants.

 Although algae scrubbers are not a replacement for a protein skimmer, they are very effective and will help maintain excellent water quality.

-If you don’t have the option of using a protein skimmer, consider an algae scrubber and improve the overall health of your tank.
+If you don’t have the option of using a protein skimmer, consider an algae scrubber to improve the overall health of your tank.

 If you don’t have the option of using a protein skimmer on your saltwater tank, you can use any of the options mentioned here to improve water quality.
 Keep in mind that they are not alternatives and do not replace the job or outperform a good quality skimmer.